 speaker

 Bruce Chan

-Thanks, operator.
+Thanks, Operator.
 Rick, Brad, Amy, good morning.
-So appreciate the commentary around the drive from the spot mix and a little bit of the volume headwind here, but I wanna maybe focus in on the pro fleet business because when I look at the release and your comments, that business seems to account for really almost the entirety of the year over year revenue shortfall and also the gap with our previous model estimates.
-So maybe you can talk to us about what the issue was there, the nature and status of that contract and customer relationship, and then assuming that you're in the process of putting up some guardrails around that business to make it less volatile, because I do remember that you got a big upside in the first quarter.
-What's sort of the status of that negotiation and when do you think you can have this business repaired?
+So, you know, appreciate the commentary around the drag from the spot mix and, you know, a little bit of the volume headwind here, but I want to, you know, maybe focus in on the pro fleet business because, you know, when I look at the release and your comments, that business seems to account for, you know, really almost the entirety of the year-over-year revenue shortfall and, you know, also the gap with our previous model estimates. you know, maybe you can talk to us about what the issue was there, you know, the nature and status of that, you know, contracted customer relationship.
+And then, you know, assuming that you're in the process of putting up some guardrails around that business to make it, you know, less volatile, because I do remember that, you know, you got a big that to the upside in the first quarter.
+You know, what's sort of the status of that negotiation and when do you think you can have this business repaired?

+speaker